 - 1. Press MENU > SYSTEM > MultiView. - 2.
-Use the MView knob to select MV1. - 3.
 Use the Layout knob to select one of the ViewControl layouts. - VCtrlT (ViewControl Top) places the boxes at the top of the screen. - VCtrlB (ViewControl Bottom) places the boxes at the top of the screen.

-Tip: If you want to create a custom ViewControl layout, you can use one of the other MultiViewer layouts (except the 16-box layout in the SD-HD MultiViewer) to create the look you want, and use PanelBuilder in DashBoard to assign functionality to the layout.
+Tip: If you want to create a custom ViewControl layout, you can use one of the other MultiViewer layouts to create the look you want, and use PanelBuilder in DashBoard to assign functionality to the layout.
 Sources can be hidden from a layout by assigning black to the box.
 For more information on PanelBuilder, refer to the DashBoard documentation.

-- 4. Press NEXT. - 5.
-Use the Ovrlay knob to turn the overlay on (On) or off (Off). - 6.
+- 3. Press NEXT. - Use the Ovrlay knob to turn the overlay on (On) or off (Off). - 5.
 Use the Src/C knob to select the overlay input from DashBoard.
-This is keyed over the MultiViewer layout. - 7.
-Press the Src/C knob and use the S/Clip knob to select 6.3%. - 8.
-Press NEXT > NEXT > NEXT. - 9.
+This is keyed over the MultiViewer layout. - 6.
+Press the Src/C knob and use the S/Clip knob to select 6.3%. - 7.
+Press NEXT > NEXT > NEXT. - 8.
 Use the Box knob to select box one for the MultiViewer you are using for ViewControl.
-For example, if you are assigning MultiViewer one (1) to ViewControl, select MV1:1. - 10.
-Use the In/Out knob to select PV. - 11.
-Use the Box knob to select box two. - 12.
-Use the In/Out knob to select PGM. - 13.
+For example, if you are assigning MultiViewer one (1) to ViewControl, select MV1:1. - 9.
+Use the In/Out knob to select PV. - 10.
+Use the Box knob to select box two. - 11.
+Use the In/Out knob to select PGM. - 12.
 Assign additional sources to the remaining MultiViewer boxes.
 These are the sources that will be available in ViewControl.